Na'eem Offord: Recruiting

 By February 2024, Offord was ranked the sixth-best player nationally and the number one overall cornerback recruit for the class of 2025.
 He was described as having "had the attention of nearly every college football program in the country" and was a five-star prospect.
 He announced his commitment to play for the Ohio State Buckeyes in February 2024.
 Following the 2024 season, he was ranked by 247Sports as the second-best cornerback recruit and the 12th-best prospect nationally.
 In December 2024, on National Signing Day, he announced that he was flipping his commitment from Ohio State to the Oregon Ducks.

 Personal life

-Offord is the half-brother of Oregon running back, Makhi Hughes.
+Offord is the half-brother of Houston Cougars running back, Makhi Hughes.